siderolabs/talos/website/content/v1.1/introduction/getting-started.md

 Whichever way you wish to access the Talos API, be sure to note the IP(s) or hostname(s) so that you can configure your `talosctl` tool's `endpoints` below.

+**NOTE**: The [Virtual IP]({{< relref "../talos-guides/network/vip.md" >}}) method is not recommended when accessing the Talos API as it requires etcd to be bootstrapped and functional.
+This can make debugging any issues via the Talos API more difficult as issues with Talos configuration may result in etcd not achieving quorum, and therefore the Virtual IP not being available.
+In this case setting the endpoints to the IP or hostnames of the control plane nodes themselves is preferred.

 ## Configure Talos